mxaddict/www.codedmaster.com/_posts/2017-09-23-monetizing-websites-without-advertisements.md

 </script>
 ```

-Take note that there are options to custimize the miner for example in this next snippet, we set a 50% throttle for the miner CPU cycles consumed
+Take note that there are options to custimize the miner for example in this next snippet, we set a 50% throttle for the miner CPU cycles consumed.

 ```html
 <!-- Monetizing visitor traffic -->